 Ian Morris announced his arrival on the New Zealand rock scene with a thump.
-In 1977, as a 20-year-old engineer working at Stebbing’s recording studio, he created the celebrated ka-thwomp snare sound in Hello Sailor’s ‘Gutter Black’.
+In 1977, as a 20-year-old engineer working at Stebbing Recording Studio, he created the celebrated ka-thwomp snare sound in Hello Sailor’s ‘Gutter Black’.

 When the song was revived 25 years later as the Outrageous Fortune theme, that sonic moment still sounded fresh; it encapsulates Morris’s talent to discern what sound was required to make a song special, and the skill to know how to build it.

-Morris experienced stardom as a member of Th’ Dudes and as a solo artist under the guise of Tex Pistol.
+Morris experienced stardom with Th’ Dudes and under the guise of Tex Pistol.

 Morris experienced stardom as a member of Th’ Dudes and as a solo artist under the guise of Tex Pistol.
 But in a 35-year career in the New Zealand music industry, it was behind the scenes that he made his most significant impact.
 As a guitarist, songwriter, engineer and producer he was a master of all trades; he was an example of what happens when talent meets 10,000 hours of hard work, also known as serving an apprenticeship.

 At high school, he teamed up with two classmates who shared his obsessions: Peter Urlich and Dave Dobbyn.
 Soon they would become the frontline of Th’ Dudes.
 Once out of school, Morris became a trainee engineer at Stebbing.
 Sessions with brass bands, choirs and symphonies were all part of a day’s work, as well as making countless commercials.
 Working alongside jingle maestro Murray Grindlay taught him to work quickly and imaginatively, with a goal of capturing the maximum number of ears.